 French law does not provide for an accelerated procedure.
 However, as provided in the FCA guidelines, parties to a concentration may request to benefit from an anticipated decision, particularly in cases where a simplified notification form may be used (absence of overlap, for instance).

-In two cases, the parties can proceed without having to wait for the FCA to issue its decision.
+Also, in two cases, the parties can proceed without having to wait for the FCA to issue its decision.

 First, the parties may request an individual derogation to the duty to stand still.
 The parties must show that this derogation is strictly necessary.
 When the FCA grants this derogation (which may be subjected to conditions), the parties have to file a complete notification within three months.
 Should they fail to do so, the derogation becomes void.
 Obtaining such a derogation is exceptional.
 It applies mostly in the case of an offer to buy an undertaking subject to insolvency proceedings.
 It may also apply in some cases of acquisitions by investment funds, in the absence of overlap.

 Second, there is an automatic derogation in the case of the exchange of securities on a regulated market.
-The rule is that takeover bids may always be implemented, provided that the acquirer does not exercise the voting rights attached to the securities at issue (this is thus similar to the rules of Article 7, Paragraph 2 of the EU Merger Regulation).
+The rule is that takeover bids may always be implemented, provided that the acquirer does not exercise the rights attached to the securities at issue (this is thus similar to the rules of Article 7, Paragraph 2 of the EU Merger Regulation).

 iii Third-party access to the file and rights to challenge mergers